- The Storyteller

 g.
 Asking “May I come in?” when the guest has already just said, “Please come in”

 h.
-Lingering for tips
+Lingering on for tips

 Instead, try to add more to your Service Bank by doing the following: